harlanhong/awesome-talking-head-generation/readme.md

  :fire:I am currently seeking a job or postdoctoral position.
 If you are interested in my qualifications and experience, please feel free to contact me. :fire:

- :fire: We released a new work: ACTalker, please view [HERE](https://harlanhong.github.io/publications/actalker/index.html) :fire:
+ :fire: We released a new work: ACTalker, which can generate portrait videos driven by both audio and expression simultaneously.
+Please view [HERE](https://harlanhong.github.io/publications/actalker/index.html) :fire:

 ## Related Group